DigiXess/repo-guidelines/code/tag-versioning-guidelines.md

 - Do not tag `dev`, `feature/`, or other WIP branches.
 - Ensure the tag adheres to the semantic versioning format.
 - Avoid overwriting existing tags.

+## Guidelines to Follow

+- Before tagging a version, ensure the following:
+  - CI/CD pipelines are green.
+  - The code is merged into the `main` branch.
+  - Documentation is updated to reflect the changes in the new version.
+- Ensure the tag adheres to the semantic versioning format.
+- Avoid overwriting existing tags.

+# Tagging `dev` versions
+- Use prefix `dev-` for development versions if needed on `dev` branch.
+- Example: `dev-1.0.0` for a development version of the 1.0.0 release.

 ## Pre-release Tags